U.S. Marshals (film)

-U.S. Marshals is a 1998 American action crime thriller film directed by Stuart Baird.
-The storyline was conceived from a screenplay written by Roy Huggins and John Pogue.
-The film is a spin-off/sequel to the 1993 film The Fugitive, which in turn was based on the television series of the same name, created by Huggins.
-The story does not involve the character of Dr. Richard Kimble, portrayed by Harrison Ford in the initial film, but instead the plot centers on United States Deputy Marshal Sam Gerard, once again played by Tommy Lee Jones.
+U.S. Marshals is a 1998 American crime action film directed by Stuart Baird, and written by John Pogue.
+The film is a sequel to The Fugitive (1993), and is the second release from the franchise of the same name.
+Though the plot references the character, Dr. Richard Kimble (portrayed by Harrison Ford in the initial film) does not appear; rather, it centers on United States Deputy Marshal Sam Gerard, once again played by Tommy Lee Jones.
 The plot follows Gerard and his team as they pursue another fugitive, Mark Sheridan, played by Wesley Snipes, who attempts to escape government officials following an international conspiracy scandal.
-The cast features Robert Downey Jr., Joe Pantoliano, Daniel Roebuck, Tom Wood, and LaTanya Richardson, several of whom portrayed Deputy Marshals in the previous film.
+The film cast features Robert Downey Jr., Joe Pantoliano, Daniel Roebuck, Tom Wood, and LaTanya Richardson, several of whom portrayed deputy marshals in the previous film.

-The film was a co-production between Warner Bros.
+The film was a co-production of Warner Bros.
 Pictures and Kopelson Entertainment.
 The score was composed by Jerry Goldsmith.

 U.S. Marshals premiered in theaters in the United States on March 6, 1998, grossing $57 million in its domestic run.
-The film took in an additional $45 million through international release for a worldwide total of $102 million.
-The film was generally met with mixed critical reviews.
+The film took in an additional $45 million through international release for a worldwide total of $102.4 million against a budget of $45 million.
+The film was met with mixed critical reviews.
 The film was released on home video on July 21, 1998.